Leveson Inquiry: Journalist talks of culture of bullying

 Ex-News of the World journalist Paul McMullan is currently giving evidence.

-Mr McMullan was deputy features editor at the News of the World between 1994 and 2001 and has spoken about the use of phone hacking on the paper.'A fluke'
+Mr McMullan was deputy features editor at the News of the World between 1994 and 2001 and has spoken about the use of phone hacking on the paper.

 Mr Davies wrote an article in July 2009 revealing claims of widespread phone hacking at News Group Newspapers, publisher of the News of the World.